hutonahill/Cosmere-MTG-Cards/Stormlight Deck/Shalan/Shallan Davar.md

 Legendary Creature - Human Radiant Lightweaver

-Hexproof
+*Shallan, Knight Radiant* may not be targeted by spells cast by your opponents

-When you attack all creatures are flipped face down and arranged in any order you wish (you may shuffle these in secret).
+When you attack all of your creatures are flipped face down and arranged in any order you wish (you may shuffle these in secret).
 These creatures flip face up during damage phase

-While blocking Shallan, Knight Radiant gains +1/+X where x is the number untapped illusions you control
+While blocking Shallan, Knight Radiant gains +1/+X where X is the number untapped illusions that are attacking

 w, w: create a 0/1 illusion token.